-Starting with the year 2020, the Czech Statistical Office has changed the terminology and the way it presents data for international trade statistics in the Czech Republic.
-The term "international trade in goods (change of ownership)" refers only to data based on a change of ownership between residents and non-residents (formerly called the national concept of external trade).
+International trade in goods (change of ownership) includes data based on a change of ownership between residents and non-residents (formerly called the national concept of external trade).
 As regards the cross-border concept of external trade, this is now referred to as "cross-border movements of goods".

-This chapter comprises solely international trade in goods (change of ownership), which shows the export and import performance of the Czech economy, i.e. also the trade balance of the Czech Republic.
-International trade in line with this notion takes place in a moment, when Czech residents and non-residents trade with each other; from this perspective, cross-border movements of goods as such may not be the deciding factor.
+International trade in goods (change of ownership) shows the export and import performance of the Czech economy, i.e. also the trade balance of the Czech Republic.
+International trade in line with this notion takes place in a moment, when Czech entities (residents) and foreign entities (non-residents) trade with each other; from this perspective, cross-border movements of goods as such may not be the deciding factor.

-Information on cross-border movements of goods, supplemented by other data sources, such as VAT tax returns and industrial statistics data, is the source for international trade in goods (change of ownership) calculations.
-The goods, which are moved from the territory of the Czech Republic or onto it by non-residents, are not understood as exports and imports.
-Conversely, trade carried out between residents and non-residents on the territory of the Czech Republic is considered as exports and imports, which is possible due to the involvement of the Czech Republic in the European single market.
+Mainly information on cross-border movements of goods, supplemented by other data sources, such as VAT tax returns and industrial statistics data, is the data source for international trade in goods (change of ownership) calculations.
+The goods, which are only moved from the territory of the Czech Republic or onto it by foreign entities (non-residents), are not understood as exports and imports.
+Conversely, trade carried out between residents and non-residents in the territory of the Czech Republic is considered as exports and imports, which is possible due to the involvement of the Czech Republic in the European single market.